docknetwork/react-native-sdk/docs/biometric-plugin.md

 ```

-The truvera biometric plugin requires the following configs:
+The Truvera biometric plugin requires the following configs:

 * walletApiUrl: The URL of the wallet API that will be used to issue the credentials
 * ecosystemID: The ecosystem ID of the biometric service